portergoh/toto/README.md

-  -h, --help            show this help message and exit --plotfreqwc          plot number frequency using word cloud --plotfreqbc          plot number frequency using bar chart --update              update local cache with latest records from Singapore
+  -h, --help            show this help message and exit --plotfreqwc          plot number frequency using word cloud --plotfreqbc          plot number frequency using bar chart --notin               indicate not to select numbers from any of the
+                        selected draws
+  --update              update local cache with latest records from Singapore
                         Pool
   -d DRAW, --draw DRAW  return x number of last draws winning numbers